xerions/exd/README.md

 For different APIs, there should be an adaptor, which allows to define the model API in consistent way.
 There are 2 examples at the moment:

-* json-rpc - all data manipulation should be consistent with different models and the code should be written only once.
+* json-rpc - all data manipulation should be consistent with different models and the code should be written only once. ( `Exd.Plugin.Hello` - build-in example).
-* CLI - it should be possible to query with CLI the application data (example can be 'my_script select user where id == 1' and it should be possible for every model in consistent way [WiP])
+* CLI - see `CLI` section

 Tests
 -----